xamarin/xamarin-macios/docs/apple-privacy-manifest.md

     </plist>
     ```
     This adds the `NSPrivacyAccessAPITypes` key where each category usage will be added.
-1. Since the .NET runtime and BCL include API's from the [File timestamp][FileTimestampAPIs], [System boot time][SystemBootTimeAPIs], [Disk space][DiskSpaceAPIs] API categories, add the following to the `NSPrivacyAccessedAPITypes` array:
+1. Since the .NET runtime and BCL include APIs from the [File timestamp][FileTimestampAPIs], [System boot time][SystemBootTimeAPIs], [Disk space][DiskSpaceAPIs] API categories, add the following to the `NSPrivacyAccessedAPITypes` array:
     ```xml
     <dict>
         <key>NSPrivacyAccessedAPIType</key>